 In this game I gave all the players a pair of tweezers and a cup and challenged them to pick as much lice (rice) as they could out of the shag rug and place them in their cups for extermination.
 They were not allowed to pick up the lice with their fingers, they had to use the tweezers.
 Points were awarded by how many lice the players could collect in one minute.

 ALTERNATIVE: Instead of tweezers give each of the child a coffee stirrer straw, and have them suck the lice onto it and transfer it to the cup without touching it with anything other than the straw.
 We did this version at my daughters party and it was a hit.
 We did not use a shag rug, we mixed the rice in the yarn hair of one of her old cabbage patch dolls.

 To end the games offer everyone a chance to earn a quick extra five points.
 All they have to do is eat a spoonful of cat food.
 You don’t really have to use cat food, as long as they think their eating cat food.
 Replace the label from a can of spam with the label from a can of cat food of the same size.
 When it is time for the game, open the can in front of all the players.
 Offer 5 extra points to everyone willing to eat a spoonful.

 When searching for Fear Factor party supplies on the internet I came up with ZILCH!
 So I created this Printable Fear Factor Party Supplies set set for anyone who wants to throw a Fear Factor themed Birthday Bash.
 These printable items are available for instant download.
-The best part is they are editable, just click in the editable PDF file to personalize with your party details.
-This party set includes:
+The best part is they are editable, just download, open in Adobe Reader and click in the editable PDF file to personalize with your party details.

 PRINT AS MANY AS YOU NEED FOR YOUR EVENT!